sarustamyan/technolab-csharp/docs/lesson5/index.md

 3. Difference between passing parameters by value vs by referenece.

 4. Learn how to read and parse user input.

+5. **Side Quest:** Learn about HTTPS: [The First Few Milliseconds of an HTTPS Connection](http://www.moserware.com/2009/06/first-few-milliseconds-of-https.html).

 ### Home Assignments